JSilva14/GithubApiClient/README.md

 The project is split into 5 main components:

-1. index.js
+1. **index.js**
     * App entry point.
 Contains the basic express server setup.
-    * Initializes the server on the port specified in the PORT environment variable.
-If it is not specified, it uses port 3000.
+    * Initializes the server on the port specified in config.api.PORT.
     * Routes all requests made to **/api** to repositoryRoutes.js.

-2. config
+2. **config**
-    * config.js
-    Contains configuration data for the API and data used to make requests to the Github API
+    * config.js - Contains configuration data for the API and data used to make requests to the Github API

-3. api
+3. **api**
-    * routes
-        * repositoryRoutes.js
+    * **routes**
+        * **repositoryRoutes.js** - Contains a single route which calls the request validation and cache middlewares as well as the appropriate controller.

-    * middleware
+    * **middleware**
+        * **cache.js** - Contains response caching logic used to store the responses in a memory cache using the username request parameter as key.
+For each new request, it checks if a response is already cached for the provided username parameter, which avoids having to make a new request to the Github API.

+        * **requestValidator.js** - Contains request validation logic.
+Builds an appropriate error response if the request is not valid.

-    * controllers
+    * **controllers**
+        * **repositoryController.js** - Contains a single controller which is called when a request is made to "/api/user/:username".
+The controller calls the service layer to get repository data about the specified user.

-4. service
+4. **service**
+    * **apiService.js** - The service layer which is called by the controller.
+Contains a `getUserRepositoryInfo` method which builds the object with the user's repository data and returns it to the controller to be send as a response.
+It uses `githubService` to get information about user repositories and branches.

+    * **githubService.js** - Contains the actual methods that perform HTTP requests to the Github API.

-5. test
+5. **test**